evkx/evkx.github.io/content/models/cadillac/optiq/optiq_awd/_index.md

 ## Performance

 The Cadillac OPTIQ AWD delivers a solid performance with a maximum power of 224 kW (305 hp / 300 bhp) and a total torque of 480 Nm (354 lb-ft).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 5.9 seconds and reaches a top speed of 210 km/h (131 mph), making it competitive within its class.

 ## Battery, Range, and Charging